scalacenter/scaladex/doc/user/publish-scaladex.md

 sbt scaladex:publish
 ```

-### Publish Credentials
+### Publish Token

-To publish to Scaladex you need to add some user authentication.
+To publish to Scaladex you need to add a GitHub personal acces toekn.
 Scaladex uses GitHub to authenticate your publish
-process and verify that you have push permission to the defined repository (SCM Tag).
-Read
+process and verify that you have permission to the defined repository (SCM Tag)
-[SBT Credentials documentation][SBT-Credentials] for instructions how to configure the login credentials.

 ### Configure the publish process

 There are some settings for the Plugin to control the output on Scaladex a bit, like adding keywords, show GitHub info,
 show GitHub Readme file, show GitHub contributors.

-* **scaladexBaseUrl**: This is the main url to publish to _default_: `https://index.scala-lang.org`
+* **scaladexBaseUri**: This is the main uri to publish to _default_: `https://index.scala-lang.org`
 * **scaladexKeywords**: List of keywords for your artifact _default_: `empty`
 * **scaladexDownloadReadme**: A flag to download the README from GitHub. _default_: `true`
 * **scaladexDownloadInfo**: A flag to download the repository info from GitHub (eg: stars, forks, ...). _default_: `true`